Hooks are commonly used to override web resources, found in the

 Open the copy of the Liferay Portal JSP file from the

 For example, the custom JSP file copy of Liferay Portal’s

 terms_of_use.jspwould be made available in the hook project at

 Deploy your hook and wait until it is deployed successfully.

 The original JSP stays in the cache until the cache is cleared or Liferay Portal is restarted.
 To clear the cache, navigate to Control Panel → Server Administration and click on the appropriate Clear content … buttons in the Resources tab.

-However, it’s not possible to override the same JSP from multiple hooks; Liferay
+revert your changes easily.
+Be careful not to override the same JSP in multiple

 hooks: you’ll get whichever one happened to deploy last.